Hackdata2024/23-broc/README.md

 1. <b>Kunal Passan</b>: Aspirational webdeveloper, looking for opportunities in the same.
 Has worked with a lot of teams, huge fan of problem solving and learning from his experiences on the go.
 2. <b>Mudit Gupta</b>: Budding DevOps engineer.
 Loathe Java.
 3. <b>Nimansh Endlay</b>: Dev of Frontend.
 Believes html is a programming language.
-4. Raj Rajeshwar Singh Bisen: Born to do systems programming, forced to work with the web.
+4. <b>Raj Rajeshwar Singh Bisen</b>: Born to do systems programming, forced to work with the web.
 Programming polyglot of sorts and avid hater of abstraction.